npslide/bmquarto/README.md

-# Quarto Reveal Extension For Department Presentation
+# Quarto Extension For Biochemistry and Microbiology Department Documents

 _TODO_: Add a short description of your extension.